ClouDesire/docusaurus/docs/billing.md

 during the onboarding process, are provided in [this section](glossary.md#extra-resource).

-## Orders Renewal
+## Subscription Renewal

+Cloudesire can manage subscriptions with **automatic renewal** (autorenew) enabled or not.

+If **autorenew** is enabled:

-Cloudesire can manage orders with **automatic renewal** or not.
-In this case, when a subscription is about to expires, the platform automatically issues a new invoice to the customer for the next billing period; if the customer previously decided to let the marketplace store his credit card data Cloudesire contextually charges the customer.
+* when a subscription expires, the platform automatically issues a new invoice to the customer for the next billing period
+* if the customer previously decided to let the marketplace store his credit card data, Cloudesire automatically charges the invoice amount.

-If _automatic renewal_ is disabled:
+If **autorenew** is disabled:

 * a few days before the subscription expiration, Cloudesire notifies the customer to remind the expiration and creates an invoice that the customer needs to pay to use the application after the subscription expiration
-* if the customer doesn't renew his subscription (i.e. doesn't pay the related invoice), Cloudesire stops (or better _suspends_) the related application's instance and waits some days (the precise number is configurable in the platform) for the payment.
+* if the customer doesn't renew his subscription (i.e. doesn't pay the related invoice), Cloudesire _suspends_ the subscription instance and waits some days (the precise number is configurable in the platform) for the payment.
 If after this period the customer doesn't pay the invoice, Cloudesire destroys the application instance and the customer will no longer be able to access the application.

+### Pricing application policies during a renew

+During the lifetime of an active subscription, prices may be modified by their owners.

+The platform will automatically **applies the up-to-date prices** during the renew process of a subscription, and they are persisted inside the order for future reference.

+If a new invoice is generated for a subscription with an order duration window that is greater than the billing period (e.g.: a product with a yearly commitment but monthly billing), the prices applied are consistent for the entire order duration window.

 ## Coupons

-Platform Administrators, Vendors and Resellers can generate a coupons for each product or product plan
+Platform Administrators, Vendors and Resellers can generate coupons for products or product plans.

 Each coupon will have a unique _code_ and a _period of validity_.
 The *code* is what customers need to enter in the coupon field to redeem the